Approximating Source Location and Star Survivable Network Problems: Proof of Theorem

-In the rest of this section we prove Lemma~\ref{l:max}.
+We start by showing that in the case of edge-costs, directed {\sf Survivable NA} is a particular case of {\sf Submodular NA}.
 Let $s,v \in V$.
-It is easy to see that $f(I)=f_{sv}(I)=\lambda^q_{G+I}(s,v)$ is non-decreasing, and that the second statement in the lemma holds.
-Thus it remains to prove that $f(I)$ is submodular.
+It is easy to see that $f(I)=f_{sv}(I)=\lambda^q_{G+I}(s,v)$ is non-decreasing.
+We prove that $f(I)$ is submodular.
 For that, we will use the following known characterization of submodularity, c.f. \cite{Sch}: \\ {\em A set-function $f$ on $F$ is submodular if, and only if}

 Let us fix $I_0 \subseteq F$.
 Revising our notation to $G \gets G+I_0$, $F \gets F \setminus I_0$, and denoting $h(I)=f(I_0 \cup I)-f(I_0)$, we get that $f$ is submodular if, and only if

 In our setting, $h(I)=\lambda^q_{G+I}(s,v)-\lambda^q_G(s,v)$ is the increase in the $(s,v)$-$q$-connectivity as a result of adding $I$ to $G$.
 Thus $0 \leq h(I) \leq |I|$ for any $I \subseteq F$, so $0 \leq h(\{e,e'\}) \leq 2$.
 If $h(\{e,e'\})=0$, then we are done; if $h(\{e,e'\})=1$, then we need to show that $h(\{e\})=1$ or $h(\{e'\})=1$; and if $h(\{e,e'\})=2$, then we need to show that $h(\{e\})=1$ and $h(\{e'\})=1$.
 We prove the following general statement, that implies the above.